 Hamilton Beach Stack & Snap Food Processor and Vegetable Chopper, BPA Free, Stainless Steel Blades, 12 Cup Bowl, 2-Speed 450 Watt Motor, Black (70725A)

-- Simple function guide shows you which blade to use and which button to press
+- SIMPLE FUNCTION GUIDE: Eliminates guesswork by showing you which blade to use and which button

 Another use for that batch of corn cobs is as eco-friendly kitty litter!
 Simply wash your corn cobs, re-dry them, and grind them up to create bio-degradable cat litter.